d21d3q/Webduino/readme.md

+# fork

+This fork supports Ethernet2 library for Ethernet shield with W5500.

 # Webduino

 This is an Arduino-based Web Server library, originally developed for a class at NYC Resistor.
 It's called Webduino, and it's an extensible web server library for the Arduino using the Wiznet-based Ethernet shields.
 It's released under the MIT license allowing all sorts of reuse.